lukakostic/marksmol/README.md

 It uses indentations instead of <> & </>

 '&#35;' is turned into 'id='

-'.' is turned into 'class='
-(when outside strings)
+'.' is turned into 'class=' (when outside of strings)

 You can write comments with { and } :
 ```